 \subsection{Constraint-based causal discovery}

-The PC (Peter-Clark) algorithm was proposed in 1991 as the first asymptotically correct constraint-based causal discovery algorithm that could handle more than a few independent and identically distributed variables \cite{Spirtes1991}.
-In the decades since, the logic of the PC algorithm has been a popular jumping off point for extensions \cite{Ramsey2006, Runge2019PCMCI, Gunther2023, Verma1993, Saggioro2020}.
+The Peter-Clark (PC) algorithm was proposed in 1991 as the first asymptotically correct constraint-based causal discovery algorithm that could handle more than a few iid variables \cite{Spirtes1991}.
+In the decades since, the logic of the PC algorithm has been a popular starting point for extensions \cite{Ramsey2006, Runge2019PCMCI, Gunther2023, Verma1993, Saggioro2020}.